Biological Sciences

 Biological Sciences Introduction

-The Department of Biological Sciences offers research and training that lead to the M.S. and Ph.D. degrees.
-Graduate students, in consultation with Major Advisors, design programs of study that include cutting edge research, courses that support their particular interests, and at least one semester of a teaching experience.
+The Department of Biological Sciences offers research and training that lead to M.S. and Ph.D. degrees.
+Graduate students, in consultation with Major Advisors, design programs of study that include cutting-edge research, courses that support their particular interests, and at least one semester of a teaching experience.
 Opportunities for research span the biological disciplines from molecular biology to ecosystems ecology and may include computational, experimental, empirical, theoretical, and/or applied approaches.
 Our faculty members encourage graduate students to reach their full creative and scholarly potential.
 We take a holistic approach to graduate education by promoting both research skills and the ability to communicate effectively with professional colleagues and undergraduate students.
 In addition to their research program, graduate students may elect to earn a graduate certificate in "The Future Professoriate," which includes mentored classroom teaching.
 In short, our program fosters individually tailored programs that lead to successful careers in research and education.
-We encourage prospective students to visit the department's webpage to learn about research focus areas and associated interdepartmental programs, and to explore the research programs of potential Major Advisors by perusing faculty web pages.
+We encourage prospective students to visit the department's webpage to learn about research focus areas and associated interdepartmental programs and to explore the research programs of potential Major Advisors by perusing faculty web pages.
 Contacting individual faculty members and their students prior to formal application provides opportunities to explore mutual interests.

 Deadlines

 To compete for financial aid, applications for fall admission must be completed by December 15.
 Applications are accepted through March 31, but the opportunities for financial aid are diminished.
 Most graduate teaching assistantships are awarded by April 30.
 October 31 is the deadline for spring semester applications (domestic students).
-We do not accept international applications for spring semester.
+We do not accept international applications for the spring semester.

 Offered In (Blacksburg)